-For example, on that same day, over 2.2M options in the SPDR S&P 500 (SPY) contracts traded.
+To put this unusual options activity into perspective, on that same day, over 2.2M options in the SPDR S&P 500 (SPY) contracts traded.
 However, their daily average contracts are 3.8M.
 In other words, it’s not the size that matters, it’s the relative size.
 Because of that, 6K contracts traded in DLPH is considered unusual, whereas 2.2M contracts traded in SPY is not.

-As you can see from the giant cyan (blue-green) volume bar on 1/14, there was an unusual amount of options traded on the March 17.5 calls in Delphi.If you give me 7 days… I’ll make you a better trader.
+As you can see from the giant cyan (blue-green) volume bar, there were an unusual amount of options traded on the March 17.50 calls in Delphi, which is much higher than the fuchsia (pink) theoretical line on the graph would predict.

 Not All Unusual Options Activity Is The Same